What is Pigouvian Tax?

 3. Generates additional government revenue

-Pigouvian taxes generate additional revenues to the government.
+Pigouvian taxes generate additional revenues for the government.
 The additional funds may be used to subsidize initiatives and programs that will further challenge negative externalities.

 Despite their benefits, Pigouvian taxes are frequently criticized because of the following reasons: